thoughtbot/maintaining-open-source-projects/book/02-community.md

 * Avoid flamewars (unless it’s your thing).
 * Review is of the code, not people.
 Keep this in mind as a contributor too.

-Remembering every person knows something you don’t know yet will help you treat everyone with care, making them feel valuable to your project, and inspiring further contributions.
+Remember: every person knows something you don’t yet know.
+This will help you treat everyone with care, making them feel valuable to your project, and inspiring further contributions.